|

 careful how you use it, or

 propose rules about who can and can’t say it.
+What it is going

-going to do is
+to do is

-encourage smart people—be they current nerds, former nerds,
+encourage smart people — be they current nerds, former nerds,

 or those lucky

-smart people who were never considered nerds—to think about
+smart people who were never considered nerds — to think about

 how the ideas